MarcBM/lotro-forge/IN_PROGRESS.md

 **Next Steps:** Conduct a full frontend audit to identify and refactor any remaining inline JavaScript throughout the application templates.
 Consider extending the icon system to other templates with SVG icons.

-### 13. Add Release Notes Display to Website
-**Priority:** High
-**Description:** Create a public-facing page on the website to display release notes history, showing current release goals and completed milestones.
-This provides transparency to testers about development progress and upcoming features.
-Update the RELEASE_WORKFLOW documentation to make sure that release notes are added to the web page on completion of each release.

-**Current Status:** Core implementation completed with comprehensive template system.
-Created main release notes page with two-column layout (fixed left sidebar for roadmap, scrollable right column for timeline), roadmap template, and three release template types (major, standard, minor) with proper visual hierarchy.
-Added navigation integration and example releases.
-However, release notes timeline needs UI refinement and roadmap needs editing to fit properly on 1080p monitors.

-**Next Steps:** Refine release notes timeline UI design and optimize roadmap content/layout to fit within 1080p screen constraints.
-Create polished examples for each release tier (major, standard, minor) that can be easily copied as templates for future releases.
-Update RELEASE_WORKFLOW documentation to include web page update process.

 ---

 **Note:** When moving items here from TODO.md, update the description to include current status and next steps.